 Facebook is required to sell on Instagram, so you need to either generate a Facebook page or make sure your current one is ready to launch.
 Create a Facebook page.

 Walkthrough the steps provided by Facebook.
-You have the option to completely skip your page setup, but we recommend filling in everything such as the profile picture, business description, and hours if you also run a physical store.
+You have the option to skip your page setup completely, but we recommend filling in everything, such as the profile picture, business description, and hours if you also run a physical store.
 Your Facebook store appears a lot less reputable when it’s not complete.
 Once the page is ready, go to the Facebook Catalog Manager page.
 Click on the Create Catalog button.
 We’ll assume your business is eCommerce, but feel free to select a different type of business if you’d like.
 Click the Next button.

 The next page reveals an option to upload your product info manually.
 However, we’re more interested in linking a WooCommerce site.
 Click on the button that reads Connect E-Commerce Platform: Scroll down to click on the WooCommerce logo.
 Make sure you also have the right owner of the catalog.
 Click on the Finish Set-up button.

 Linking WooCommerce Account